AATA-Certified Truck Accident Attorneys in New Orleans

 Large commercial trucks are the lifeblood of Louisiana commerce.
 They transport everything from the food and clothing we buy to construction equipment for our road and crude oil to Louisiana refineries.
-Sadly, auto accidents involving large trucks occur every day in Louisiana, and these crashes can be very dangerous and often deadly for other drivers, pedestrians, and bicyclists.
+Sadly, motor vehicle accidents involving large trucks occur every day in Louisiana.
+These crashes can be very dangerous and often deadly.

 Facts About Large Truck Crashes